"Stunning…A splendid compulsive reading experience."

 SULAIMAN ADDONIA s a British-Eritrean-Ethiopian novelist who fled Eritrea as a refugee in childhood.
 He spent his early life in a refugee camp in Sudan following the Om Hajar massacre in 1976, and in his early teens he lived and studied in Jeddah, Saudi Arabia.
 He arrived in London as an underage unaccompanied refugee without a word of English and went on to earn an MA in Development Studies from SOAS and a BSc in Economics from UCL.
 His debut novel, The Consequences of Love (Chatto & Windus, 2008), was shortlisted for the Commonwealth Writers' Prize and was translated into more than 20 languages.

-His second novel, Silence is My Mother Tongue (Indigo Press, 2019 and Graywolf, 2020), was a Finalist for Lambda Literary Awards 2021, Firecracker (CLMP) Awards, the inaugural African Literary Award from The Museum of the African Diaspora (MoAD) in San Francisco, and it was longlisted for 2019 Orwell Prize for Fiction.
-His essays appear in LitHub, Granta, the New York Times, De Standaard, and Passa Porta.
-He is a contributor in the anthology Tales of Two Planets (Penguin, 2020, edited by John Freeman) and also Addis Ababa Noir (Akashic Books, 2020, edited by Maaza Mengiste).
-Sulaiman Addonia currently lives in Brussels where he has launched a creative writing academy for refugees and asylum seekers & the Asmara-Addis Literary Festival (In Exile) (AALFIE), selected in 2022 as one of the top 40 literary festivals in the world.
+His second novel, Silence is My Mother Tongue (Indigo Press, 2019; Graywolf, 2020), was a Finalist for Lambda Literary Awards 2021, Firecracker (CLMP) Awards, the inaugural African Literary Award from The Museum of the African Diaspora (MoAD) in San Francisco, and it was longlisted for 2019 Orwell Prize for Fiction.
+Addonia's essays appear in LitHub, Granta, Freeman's, New York Times, De Standaard, and Passa Porta.
+He is a contributor in Tales of Two Planets (Penguin, 2020, edited by John Freeman) and Addis Ababa Noir (Akashic Books, 2020, edited by Maaza Mengiste).
+Sulaiman Addonia currently lives in Brussels where he founded The Creative Writing Academy for Refugees and Asylum Seekers and the Asmara-Addis Literary Festival (In Exile) (AALFIE), selected in 2022 as one of the top 40 literary festivals in the world.
 In 2021 he was awarded Belgium's Golden Afro Artistic Awards and in 2022 he was elected as a Fellow of Royal Society of Literature (RSL) .